UyCoder/WebFunctions/README.md

-# This is a 2nd homework of frontend automatino course.
+# This is a 2nd homework of frontend automation course.